Global Task Force

 About the Task Force

-As a leading forum for addressing the most important and difficult decisions on the future of AI, Partnership on AI has launched the Global Task Force for Inclusive AI.
+As a leading forum for addressing the most important and difficult decisions on the future of AI, Partnership on AI launched the Global Task Force for Inclusive AI in 2023.

 Through the development of clear recommendations and community standards, the Task Force aims to enable AI developers to effectively scale participatory collaboration in the design and development of their projects.
 The multi-stakeholder approach of the Task Force will ultimately create avenues for AI development that center the perspectives and experiences of those historically marginalized.